Optimal Majoranas in Mesoscopic Kitaev Chains: Conclusions and Outlook

 Finally, we envision the application of our results to more complex nanostructures, such as Josephson-junction arrays \cite{Bas-Haaf2025,Kulesh2025,PhysRevB.111.L140503} and other qubit configurations \cite{Pino-Kitmon24,PhysRevB.111.075416,Palacios_2026}.
 More broadly, the interplay between mesoscopic effects, Andreev physics, and optimization strategies identified here establishes a general framework for engineering robust topological modes in superconducting quantum devices.

-\acknowledgments Work supported by the Horizon Europe Framework Program of the European Commission through the European Innovation Council Pathfinder Grant No. 101115315 (QuKiT), the Spanish Comunidad de Madrid (CM) ``Talento Program'' (Project No. 2022-T1/IND-24070), the Spanish Ministry of Science, Innovation, and Universities through Grants CEX2024-001445-S (Severo Ochoa Centres of Excellence program), PID2022-140552NA-I00, and PID2024-161156NB-I00.
+\acknowledgments We thank William Samuelson for valuable insights.
+Work supported by the Horizon Europe Framework Program of the European Commission through the European Innovation Council Pathfinder Grant No. 101115315 (QuKiT), the Spanish Comunidad de Madrid (CM) ``Talento Program'' (Project No. 2022-T1/IND-24070), the Spanish Ministry of Science, Innovation, and Universities through Grants CEX2024-001445-S (Severo Ochoa Centres of Excellence program), PID2022-140552NA-I00, and PID2024-161156NB-I00.
 Support from the CSIC Interdisciplinary Thematic Platform (PTI+) on Quantum Technologies (PTI-QTEP+) is also acknowledged.